Zaatari Refugee Camp

 Harris Public Policy students visited Zaatari refugee camp as part of the 2018 Pearson International Conflict Seminar to Jordan, where they met with Syrian refugees leading NGO programming within the camp.

 Research and Policy

-Alejandro Roemer is a second-year MPP student at Harris Public Policy, and works as a research assistant for Pearson Faculty Affiliate Ben Lessing.
+Alejandro Roemer, MPP'23, is a recent Harris School of Public Policy graduate.
+He worked as a research assistant for Pearson Faculty Affiliate Ben Lessing.

 Prior to his time at the University of Chicago, Roemer worked as a professor of international law of armed conflict at the Universidad Panamericana (UP) and the Instituto Tecnológico Autónomo de México (ITAM) in Mexico City, where he taught senior law and international relations students every semester.
 His course covered topics ranging from conflict classification to international law in “Mexico’s Drug War”, international law and drone warfare, and international law and terrorism.
 He simultaneously served as deputy director of analytics at Grupo Financiero Banorte, Mexico’s second largest bank, where he co-founded the behavioral economics unit and spearheaded the team’s initiatives on savings.

 Roemer holds a bachelor’s degree in international relations from ITAM and a master’s degree in human rights and humanitarian action from the Institute d’Études Politiques de Paris (Sciences Po), where he graduated summa cum laude.
 During his time at Sciences Po, Roemer interned at Mexican delegation to the Organization for Economic Development and Cooperation (OECD).